 A conceptual site plan prepared by HPA Architecture, dated July 29, 2014, was provided to our office.
-Based on this plan, the proposed development will consist of one (1) new commercial/industrial building, $371,308\pm$ ft2 in size.
-Loading docks are proposed on the south and northeast sides of the building.
-It is assumed that the building will be surrounded by asphaltic concrete pavements for parking and drive lanes and Portland cement concrete pavements for the loading dock area.
-It is also assumed that several landscape planters and concrete flatwork will be included throughout the site.
+Based on this plan, the proposed development will consist of one (1) new commercial/industrial building, $183,930 \pm \text{ ft}^2$ in size.
+Loading docks will be constructed on the west side of the building.
+We expect that the building will be surrounded by asphaltic concrete pavements for parking and drive lanes and Portland cement concrete pavements for the loading dock area.
+Landscape planters and concrete flatwork may also be included throughout the site.

 Detailed structural information has not been provided.
-It is assumed that the new building will be a single story structure of tilt-up concrete construction.
-The construction may include a second floor mezzanine office.
+We assume that the new building will be a single story structure of tilt-up concrete construction.
+The site plan indicates that second floor mezzanine office areas will be constructed in the northeast and southwest corners of the building.
 Based on the assumed construction, maximum column and wall loads are expected to be on the order of 80 kips and 3 to 5 kips per linear foot, respectively.